makeyourownmaker/CambridgeTemperatureModel/README.md

 The daily component shows a smooth change throughout the period.
-The less smooth yearly component may indicate more data is required and/or additional/improved cleaning and/or some over-fitting is present.
+The less smooth yearly component may indicate more data is required and/or additional/improved cleaning and/or some overfitting is present.
+The yearly component is probably overfitting and should be replaced with a custom component with lower fourier_order parameter.

 ### Files